 Immunization during COVID-19

 Immunization is an essential service, and health units are continuing to hold immunization clinics during the COVID-19 pandemic.
 However, services vary across the province.
+In other words, some health authorities have had to priortize the immunization of some age groups as they rollout the COVID-19 vaccine.
 Please contact your local health unit for information on immunization services during COVID-19 in your area.

 Clinic changes have been made to ensure safety and to respect physical distancing.
 Please note the following changes: